 How to get to Vejer De La Frontera, Spain?

-Vejer de la Frontera is located 55km from Cadiz, 60km from Tarifa and 90km from Gibraltar.
-The closest airport is located in Jerez de la Frontera (70km away), and the next one is located in Seville, 160km away.
-The most convenient way to get to Vejer de la Frontera is by car.
+Vejer de la Frontera is located 55km from Cadiz, 60km from Tarifa, 90km from Gibraltar and 160km from Sevilla.
+The most convenient way to get to Vejer is by car or by bus.

 Where to park in Vejer De La Frontera?

-We recommend leaving a car in this large, free parking lot right next to the Tourist Office.
-From it, you can walk right to Vejer de la Frontera Old Town in less than 10min.
-There are also some paid parking lots to choose from.
+There are a few parking lots to choose from in Vejer de la Frontera, both paid and free ones.
+We recommend leaving a car in this large and free parking lot right next to the Tourist Office.
+From it, you can walk right to Vejer de la Frontera Old Town in less than 10 minutes.

 To Vejer de la Frontera by bus